klaxalk/minipix_uart_interface/software/README.md

 * Example implementatio of the MiniPIX interface on the STM32F411RE Nucleo board

-## DPD - Data packet definitions

-* C header library / python library
-* Definition of the data packets provided by the MiniPIX interface

 ## Dummy - MiniPIX emulator

 1. over USB<->FTDI<->UART